duckduckgo/duckduckgo-help-pages/_docs/add-ons/removal.md

 order: 99

 ---
 We've recently discovered some malicious Chrome extensions, often with the word "video" in the name, are incorrectly sending searches to DuckDuckGo and Bing.
-Some of the names we've seen are "My Video Grid", "Video Tips", and "My Vital Video". <strong>DuckDuckGo is in no way affiliated with these extensions</strong>.
+Some of the names we've seen are "My Video Grid", "Video Tips", and "My Vital Video". **DuckDuckGo is in no way affiliated with these extensions**.
 However, we would like to help you resolve this issue.
 Below are instructions on how to remove such extensions:

 * Open Google Chrome.
 * Click on the "More" button in the top right of your browser (it looks like three vertical dots).